After two trials and more Betting Oscar wins than any other system or service, Goal Profits has quite a history here at Lay Back!

 Every member made a profit from what I could see and there were lots of happy messages.
 There’s a definite air of professionalism when members are at work, unlike other chat rooms I’ve visited in the past.
 Steve and Kevin aren’t throwing lots of trades about either.
 I get the impression that everything is well thought through and that they take a genuine pride in their work.

 Also, there’s a forum available which has lots of questions, answers, ideas and “trading diaries”.

-- Pre-Match Scalping Module: This identifies upcoming fixtures in which there is price movement and an opportunity to make a profit before the match even begins.
-I have to admit that I found it quite confusing and Steve said that it does take time to understand, but that the rewards are sizeable for those who “get it“.
-Again, all new members get a free month to try it out.
+There are a number of free extras handed out to members at various points, including e-books and a trial of the Pre-Match Scalping Module.
+This identifies upcoming fixtures in which there is price movement and an opportunity to make a profit before the match even begins.
+I have to admit that I found it quite confusing and Steve said that it does take time to understand, but that the rewards are sizeable for those who “get it”.

 If you have read this far, thanks for staying with me.
 It was a long one!